VedicAM/Terminal-Software-Rasterizer/README.md

 * Run `make` (This should create an executable file called "TerminalSoftwareRasterizer")
 * Then run `./TerminalSoftwareRasterizer [model path] [zoom] [width (optional)] [height (optional)]`
 * This can only display STL files
+* Press H for help using the program once running

 ## Demos